alexandersep/notes/README.md

     notes  -h | -v | -l | -e

 Options:
-    -y enter year of course in NOTES_DIR
+    -y enter year of course in NOTES_DIR e.g. -y 3
-    -s enter semester of course
-    -d use directory within NOTES_DIR or absoulte directory to compile pdf -p name of pdf (without extension .pdf)
+    -s enter semester of course, may only be 1 or 2 if out of range, flag ignored -d use directory within NOTES_DIR or absoulte directory to compile pdf -p name of pdf (without extension .pdf)
     -o open newely created pdf
+    -O open pdf
     -h print helptext
     -v print version
     -l list current directory
     -e output examples on how to run programme

 Notes:
-    Make sure to change the NOTES_DIR variable to suit your directory All markdown files will be sorted based on "> Date dd-mm-yyyy" which are expected to be somewhere in the file that will be later compiled to LaTeX
+    Make sure to change the NOTES_DIR variable to suit your directory All markdown files will be sorted based on "> Date dd-mm-yyyy" which are expected to be somewhere in the file.
+This will be later used to compile to LaTeX
 ```

 ## Dependencies